Kamalakannan-K/Machine-Learning/README.md

 1. **Linear Regression**
    - A simple algorithm to model the relationship between a dependent variable and one or more independent variables using a linear equation.

-2. **Logistic Regression**
+2. **Naive Bayes**
-   - A classification algorithm used to predict the probability of a binary outcome, making use of the logistic function.
+   - A classification algorithm used to predict the probability of a class outcome, based on the assumption of independence among predictors, using Bayesian probability theory.

 3. **Decision Tree**
    - A non-parametric supervised learning method used for classification and regression.
 It models decisions and their possible consequences in a tree-like structure.